 Group-Scheme follows the format of data area described in Section 3, and the major difference lies in the control area, which is composed of several encoded length descriptors acting as a control pattern.
 Based on the coding type (binary/unary), Group-Scheme stores length descriptors (LD) in two ways:

 (a) Unary LD: There are two methods to store unary LDs.
 If a unary length descriptor can be stored across bytes, we call it Complete Unary or CU for short.
-As a comparison, if length descriptors cannot be stored across bytes, we call it Incomplete Unary or IU.
-Note that we do not consider the 1-bit and 2-bit CG for unary LD, since the maximum number of bits needed for a single LD will exceed eight bits with 1-bit and 2-bit CG.
-Figure 6 shows the example of IU and CU for the 4-bit compression granularity.
+If length descriptors cannot be stored across bytes, we call it Incomplete Unary or IU.
+Note that we do not consider the 1-bit and 2-bit CG for incomplete unary LD, since the maximum number of bits needed for a single LD will exceed eight bits with 1-bit and 2-bit CG.
+Figure 6 shows the examples of IU and CU for the 4-bit and 8-bit compression granularities.
+Figure 6 illustrates two observations.
+First, IU would waste some bits to be byte aligned.
+Second, both IU and CU are probable to store values across words.

-Fig. 6.
+Fig. 4.
 An example to compare incomplete unary coding (IU) and complete unary coding (CU).

 (b) Binary LD: Figure 5 shows four different encoding formats for control area with binary length descriptors.
-The bit width of a LD is log2(32/CG)=5- log2CG .We adopt the aligned storage for length descriptors at the cost of some wasted bits.
-5
+The bit width of a LD is log2(32/CG)=5- log2CG .We adopt aligned storage for length descriptors at the cost of some wasted bits.
+The alignment varies with respective to different CG.
+For example, 1-bit CG requires double-byte alignment, while 4-bit CG requires 4-bit alignment.
+Although binary LD are word aligned, the data area can store values across words.

+Fig. 5.
+The corresponding formats of Group-Scheme with different binary length descriptors.
+The compression granularity and length descriptor are shortened as CG and LD respectively.

 Encoding procedure